-If you run into iOS 16 problems on your iPhone and you think moving your iPhone back to the previous version of iOS could help, this guide will help you downgrade.
+If you run into problems with iOS 16.7.2 on your iPhone and you think moving your iPhone back to an older version of iOS 16 could help, this guide will help you downgrade.

-You can only go back to iOS 15.7.
+You can only go back to iOS 16.7 or iOS 16.7.1.
 You can’t go back any further than that.
-The path back to older versions of iOS is closed and it won’t re-open.
+The path back to older versions of iOS is closed and won’t re-open.

-Once you downgrade, you can only restore a backup that you made on iOS 15.7 so keep that in mind in case you need to restore a backup.
+Once you downgrade, you can only restore a backup that you made on iOS 16.7.1 or iOS 16.7 so keep that in mind in case you need to restore a backup.

 Most users will have a recent backup, but you may lose some items if you aren’t regularly backing up your photos and messages to iCloud.